MPSF men's soccer tournament: History

 The MPSF was founded in 1992 and specifically created to provide an outlet for competition in non-revenue-producing Olympic sports, particularly for institutions in the Western United States.
 At the time of the foundation, several prominent western conference, such as the Western Athletic Conference and the Pac-12 Conference did not sponsor men's soccer as an NCAA varsity sport.
 This allowed the MPSF to provide conference competition to Western teams to ease travel, provide a competitive environment, as well as provide an outlet for a direct berth into the NCAA Division I Men's Soccer Championship.

 For the first 20 years of the program's existence, the regular season winner was also crowned the MPSF champion.
 It was not until 2009 that a tournament itself was established culminating the regular season.
 Membership throughout the years changed when the Pac-12 began sponsoring men's soccer in 2000.
 When the WAC began sponsoring men's soccer in 2013, the MPSF dwindled to three members, suspending the conference's sponsorship of the sport.

-Winners
+List of champions

 The following is a list of MPSF Tournament winners: